TestGorilla LogoTestGorilla Logo

 To tackle a toxic culture, you have to be proactive in generating workplace positivity:

-• Encourage supportive behaviors
+• Give kudos for collaborative and supportive behaviors

 • Give positive feedback alongside constructive criticism